 ENGL 752.
-Tools for Academic Writing: Writing Your Manuscript.
-1 Credit.
+Writing: Invention to Innovation, Tools for Academic Writing: Writing Your Manuscript.
+3,1 Credits.

-Semester-long intensive academic writing with extensive individualized feedback.
+Exploration of the use of rhetorical canon in writing, spanning a period from the Aristotelian concept of invention to the contemporary manifestation of innovation.
+Prereq: admission to English graduate program., Semester-long intensive academic writing with extensive individualized feedback.
 Students develop a writing plan, obtain approval from their advisors, and write intensively, receiving regular individualized assistance from a graduate writing consultant.
 S/U grading.